dalaranunion/UKTV-FE/README.md

 Is a script taken here from - https://codepen.io/ybensira/pen/byYNBZ

-The idea behind it was when we wait for the API to connect and then pull all the information we show a warp animation, rather a plain background.
+The idea behind it was when we wait for the API to connect and then pull all the information we show a warp animation, rather than a plain background.
 There was the intention to display an looped animation of an SVG file to show the loading.